Civic And Community Leaders Professional Development (Walker Fellows)

-Application window is now OPEN to be apart of the Civic and Community Leader Professional Development 2018-2019 (also known as Walker Fellows).
+The application window is now OPEN to be a part of the Civic and Community Leader Professional Development 2022-2023 (also known as Walker Fellows).

 The Civic and Community Leaders Professional Development Program affords students an opportunity to develop and master skills that are essential for being civically engaged and active in the communities where they live, work, and study.
 This program provides the potential opportunity for students to familiarize themselves with Harrisburg and Washington, D.C.
 Students may engage in learning opportunities including career development and planning, leadership growth and development, community engagement, professional communication, and personal communication skills.
 The group will build an awareness of how public policy is shaped by national and global issues while working as both individuals and a team to further civic engagement.

-In addition to the trips, participants must be willing to make a yearlong commitment to this program and to the Civic and Community Engagement and Research Project (CCERP).
-All participants will get to to aid in the planning, advertising, and execution of a variety of CCERP’s events, including
+In addition to these potential trips, participants must be willing to make a yearlong commitment to the Walker Fellowship and to Millersville's Civic and Community Engagement program.
+All participants will be expected to aid in the planning, advertising, and execution of a variety of Civic and Community events, including:

 Congress to Campus